Industrial property: how to best protect your innovations?

 • Geographical indications protecting industrial and artisanal products.

-Industrial property aims to provide you with legal protection when you are the originator of an inventive creation and for which you wish to keep the exploitation monopoly for 20 years, the very subject of the patent.
-Indeed, without this legal tool, your competitors would have the right to reuse and market your invention.
+Industrial property aims to provide you with legal protection when you are the originator of an inventive creation and wish to retain exclusive rights to its exploitation for 20 years, which is the very purpose of the patent.
+Indeed, without this legal tool, your competitors would be entitled to reuse and market your invention.

-The 3 criteria to respect for a patent to be accepted
+The 3 criteria to be met for a patent to be accepted

-• Present a novel character : no trace of anteriority to the claimed invention must be found.
-No one (including yourself) should have spoken publicly about what you want to patent.
+• The invention must be novel : no prior art or invention can be found.
+No one (including yourself) should have publicly discussed what you wish to patent.

-• Be inventive : the claimed invention must not be obvious to the man or the profession, according to the established formula.
-In other words, you cannot file a patent on an obvious process that everyone can understand, for example “filling a glass of water”.
+• To be inventive : the claimed invention must not be obvious to humans or the profession, according to the established formula.
+In other words, you cannot file a patent on a process that is obvious and accessible to everyone, for example, "filling a glass of water".

-• Have an industrial application .
-It is impossible to claim a common good or a natural effect which does not result from the work of invention or ingenuity of men of the art.
-The subject of the invention must claim a technical effect.
+• To have an industrial application: it is impossible to claim a common good or a natural effect that does not result from the work of invention or ingenuity of skilled professionals.
+The object of the invention must have a technical effect.

 Newsletter subscription button

-INDUSTRIAL PROPERTY: IS IT ABSOLUTELY REQUIRED TO FILE A PATENT?
+INDUSTRIAL PROPERTY: IS IT ABSOLUTELY NECESSARY TO FILE A PATENT?

-When developing a new technology, filing a patent can therefore really prove essential.
-But for all that, there are also situations in which it will be useful NOT to file a patent!
+When developing a new technology, filing a patent can be absolutely essential.
+However, there are also situations where it will be advantageous NOT to file a patent!

-Filing a patent is like antibiotics: it’s not automatic!
+Filing a patent is like taking antibiotics: it's not automatic!

 • allows you to generate a real advantage over your competitors

-• or contributes favorably to the image of your company or increases your chances of mobilizing financing (PIA, Fundraising, Accelerators, CIR/CII, etc.)
+• or contributes favorably to the image of your company or increases your chances of mobilizing funding (PIA, Fundraising, Accelerators, CIR/CII…).

-• Proof of counterfeiting will be complicated to provide (reverse engineering)
+• Proving counterfeiting will be difficult (reverse engineering)

-• Your claims are very specific and can easily be circumvented (by changing an ingredient or the proportions and compositions of a recipe)
+• Your demands are very specific and can easily be circumvented (by changing the ingredients or the proportions and composition of a recipe)

-• Or even when you think it is in your interest to offer standards to the market by leaving the technology free of rights
+• Or, when you believe it is more advantageous to offer standards to the market while leaving the technology royalty-free

 AND ONCE THE PATENT IS FILED?

-Filing your patent application is not the end of the adventure.
-For this investment to be truly useful, you will now have to (and even more so) monitor your competitors' patent filings !
+Filing your patent application is not the end of the journey.
+To make this investment truly worthwhile, you will now need to (even more so) your competitors' patent filings !

 For what ?